octopus-network/octopus-appchain-registry/README.md

 * `octopus relayer`: A standalone service which will monitor the state change of the validators of an appchain and facts happened on an appchain.
 It is controlled by the Octopus Foundation, and will relay messages between an appchain and its `appchain anchor`.
 * `appchain owner`: The owner of an appchain.
 * `initial deposit`: An appchain has to deposit a certain amount of OCT token to this contract for going live in Octopus Network.
+* `minimum initial deposit`: The minimum amount of `initial deposit` which is specified by Octopus Network.
 * `appchain state`: The state of an appchain, which is one of the following:
   * `registered`: The initial state of an appchain, after it is successfully registered.
   * `auditing`: The state while the appchain is under auditing by Octopus Foundation.